-I am pleased to submit the following Annual Report for the calendar year 2007 for the Westminster Fire and Ambulance Departments.
-Proudly serving the citizens of the town of Westminster for 182 years.
+I am pleased to submit the following Annual Report for the calendar year 2008 for the Westminster Fire and Ambulance Departments.
+Proudly serving the citizens of the town of Westminster for 183 years.
 Chief Brenton W. MacAloney

-The Fire Department annual report comprises the Fire Department and the Ambulance Department reports all in one.
+The Fire Department annual report comprises the Fire Department and the Ambulance Department reports.
 Since EMS has always been part of the WFD we continue to report both within the same annual report although both have different Department Budget lines.